-Elizabeth Chaired the BPS Psychology of Sexualities Section (2014-2017), and is on the Editorial Boards of various journals, including Qualitative Research in Psychology, Feminism & Psychology, Journal of GLBT Family Studies, and Psychology & Sexuality.
-She edits (with Elizabeth Stokoe) the Routledge ‘Gender and Sexualities in Psychology’ book series.
+Elizabeth Chaired the BPS Psychology of Sexualities Section (2014-2017), and edits (with Elizabeth Stokoe) the Routledge ‘Gender and Sexualities in Psychology’ book series.
 She is an executive committee member of International Society for Critical Health Psychology (ISCHP) and led the organisation of the society’s 10th Biennial Conference in July 2017.
-Elizabeth is currently working on an ESRC-funded project focused on evaluating the regulation and reform of legal gender identity (2018-2021) with colleagues Davina Cooper (PI) at Kings and Flora Renz and Emily Grabham at Kent.
+They are co-I on the ESRC-funded Future of Legal Gender project (2018-2022).

 Current postgraduate research students

 - Lauren Hall: Interactional management of agency in homecare work with virtual assistants, ESRC funded.

 - Felicity Slocombe: Managing Selfhood in Dementia: Interrogating the operationalisation of identity work and its relationship with media representations, ESRC funded.

 - Manuel Torres-Sahli: Representations of ageing in Chilean discourse, Chilean Government funded.

 - Chloe Waterman: Legal decision-making in dementia: A conversation analytic study, ESRC funded.

 - Gabriel Knott-Fayle (2021) Cisgenderism in sports talk: A discursive analysis, Loughborough University funded.